-o Update the parent_key to the new directory for a file that has been moved since it was stored.o Add an entry to the FILEINFO table since it is missing for some unknown reason.
+- o Update the parent_key to the new directory for a file that has been moved since it was stored.

+o Add an entry to the FILEINFO table since it is - Add an entry to the FILEINFO table since it is missing for some unknown reason.